Tom Marsters: Sovereign's Representative

 On 5 June 2013, Marsters was appointed as the Queen's Representative, replacing Sir Frederick Goodwin.
 He resigned from Parliament on 25 July 2013 to take up the role, precipitating the 2013 Murienua by-election.
 In June 2016, he made a rare intervention as Queen's Representative, ruling that Parliament had been properly adjourned and that therefore a purported opposition vote of no-confidence ousting the government was of no effect.
 He was reappointed for a second three-year term in July 2016, and a third one in 2019.

 In the 2018 Queen's Birthday Honours, Marsters was appointed a Knight Commander of the Order of the British Empire.
 His investiture took place in November 2018 in a ceremony at Buckingham Palace.

 In January 2019, Marsters helped turn the first sod and lay the first stones of Marsters House, a hostel for the various branches of the Marsters family in Rarotonga.
 The hostel was opened in July 2019.

-Following the death of Elizabeth II, Marsters formally became known as the "King's Representative".
+Following the death of Queen Elizabeth II and the accession of King Charles III on 8 September 2022, Marsters formally became known as the "King's Representative".

+In August 2025, Marsters was reappointed as the representative for a fifth three-year term.